AsteriskAmpersand/Ice-Stable/README.md

   - Left & Right distance changed to 2.8m & 2.8m (was 2.6m & 2.8m).

 #### 【 Sharpness Changes 】 ####
 The following changes were made to reduce the significant sharpness consumption of Gunlance that generally makes Razor Sharp mandatory on every build.
-We believe this is an excessive restriction on build variety, given the high quantity of skills that Gunlance hunters want to use already.
+We believe this is an excessive restriction on build variety, given the high quantity of skills that Gunlance Hunters want to use already.
 - Shelling (Uncharged): Sharpness consumption decreased to 1 per use (down from 2).
 - Charged Shelling: Sharpness consumption decreased to 1 per use (down from 2).
 - Full Burst: Sharpness consumption decreased to 1 per shell (down from 2).